tus/tus.io/protocols/resumable-upload.md

 # Please take note

-For contributions, and the latest version of this document, please go to:
+For contributions and the latest version of this document, please go to:

 https://github.com/tus/tus-resumable-upload-protocol